williamrogerschi/Bike-Builder/README.md

 ## About The Project

 Welcome to Billy's Bicycle Builder!
-This project contains a web application that enables users to select various bicycle components and build their own customized bicycle.
+This app enables users to select various bicycle components and build their own customized bicycle.

 <h3>Overview</h3>

 This project aims to provide an intuitive and interactive platform for users to create their personalized bicycles by choosing different components such as frames, wheels, groupsets, and more.
-The application offers a user-friendly interface to explore, select, and visualize the combination of components that make up their ideal bicycle - with expert feedback being provided in a user friendly format to ensure you can build the bike of your dreams!
+The app offers a user-friendly interface to explore, select, and visualize the combination of components that make up their ideal bicycle - with expert feedback being provided in a user friendly format to ensure you can build the bike of your dreams!

 <h3>Features</h3>